 How Will Collegedunia's NCERT Notes Help You with Partnership Accounting?

 - 2026-27 NCERT Alignment.
-Every section reference, default rule, and Section 40(b) limit reflects the current law and the latest CBSE textbook print.
+Every section reference, default rule, and Section 40(b) limit matches the latest CBSE textbook.

 - Examiner-Style Layout.
 Formula box, concept box, common-mistake callout, and quick-tip box match what the CBSE checker expects to see in working notes.

 - Solved-example density.
-Six fully solved examples plus four practice problems with hints, denser than most standard reference texts on this chapter.
+Six fully solved examples plus four practice problems with hints, denser than most reference texts.

 - Commerce-Stream Extensions.
-Manager's commission (both before-charging and after-charging formulas), Section 40(b) book-profit limit, and Section 184 deed-tax linkage are added for CUET, CA Foundation, and B.Com entrance preparation.
+Manager's commission formulas, the Section 40(b) book-profit limit, and Section 184 deed-tax linkage are added for CUET, CA Foundation, and B.Com entrance prep.

 Top 5 Concepts to Lock In for Chapter 1 Partnership Accounting